 A couple weeks ago someone representing a new product from a Food Network host contacted Pinch of Yum and asked if we’d be interested in testing out some new fresh food products.
 We get requests every once in a while, but this one seemed to be a good fit.
 We’re talking about possibilities for partnering with them because we really truly loved the product.
 We’ll keep you updated with what happens with this.
 For now, we’ll leave you with this picture of the first refrigerated UPS box we’ve ever received! #cool #literally

 What will we be doing with the money?

 All of the money we’re earning from Pinch of Yum this month will go to the Children’s Shelter of Cebu.

 The reality is that we’re all super busy people, but if you have five minutes I’d encourage you to meet the kids at CSC and read their stories.
 If you’re feeling extra ambitious you can listen to this song while you browse through the CSC site.

 Thanks for giving me the opportunity to write yet another techno-finance post!
 I’m kind of into this stuff if you can’t tell.
-Back to the regularly schedule programming on Monday! -Bjork
+Back to the regularly scheduled programming on Monday! -Bjork